Do I Need a Project Management Degree?

 Written by Coursera Staff • Updated on

 A degree in project management can give you a structured way to learn how to be a project manager and let you access career networks.
-But getting one is not always necessary.
+Explore whether pursuing one will help you reach your goals.

 [Featured image] An aspiring project manager looks at degree options

-Becoming a project manager will generally mean having the right experience, skills, and expertise to get the job.
-For some, that might mean getting a degree to sharpen your leadership skills and business acumen, while for others it might mean working your way up from a more entry-level position on a team.
+Becoming a project manager generally means having the right experience, skills, and expertise to get the job.
+For some, that might mean getting a degree to sharpen your leadership skills and business acumen; for others, it might mean working your way up from a more entry-level position on a team.

-Do I need a degree to become a project manager?
+Do you need a degree to be a project manager?

 Not necessarily.
-A project management degree might make the road to managerial positions a little quicker, qualify you for more jobs, and provide a structured way for you to learn about this career path or the industry you want to be in.
-But there are plenty of project managers that do not have degrees in project management or other fields.
+A project management degree might make the road to managerial positions a little quicker, qualify you for more jobs, and provide a structured way to learn about this career path or the industry you want to be in.
+However, many project managers do not have degree in project management or other fields.
 Having the actual skills and experience to show you can do the job may matter just as much, or sometimes even more, in project management positions.

 Project management degrees: What should I major in?

-As demand for project management skills grows, several schools have begun to offer project management degrees at the bachelor’s and master’s level, online and in-person.
-You may also find MBA programs with project management concentrations, or professional certificates offered by academic institutions.
+As demand for project management skills grows, several schools have begun to offer project management degrees at the bachelor’s and master’s levels, online and in-person.
+You may also find MBA programs with project management concentrations or professional certificates offered by academic institutions.
 However, project management degrees remain relatively rare in schools.
-Here are a few other majors you can consider if you’re aiming to become a project manager.
+A few other majors you can consider if you’re aiming to become a project manager include the following.

-• Business: With a business degree, you’ll have a good grasp of accounting and finance principles, and how businesses work.
-This will come in handy when you’re a project manager that needs to keep business priorities in mind while you shepherd a project to completion.
+• Business: With a business degree, you’ll have a good grasp of accounting and finance principles and how businesses work.
+This will be useful when you’re a project manager who needs to keep business priorities in mind while shepherding a project to completion.

 • Psychology: In getting a psychology degree, you’ll learn why and how people make decisions, what can influence and motivate people, and how to think critically about human interactions.
 Understanding the science behind psychology can help you become a better manager, improve your communication and negotiation skills, and empathize better with your team members.